Writing Mini-Lessons: A Brief History of Some Common Punctuation Marks

 The roots of some of the punctuation marks we use today can be traced back to ancient Greece and Rome.
 Here are some fascinating facts about how some punctuation marks began and became what they are today.

-Quotation marks began in ancient tests as lips, but turned on their sides.
+Quotation marks began in ancient texts as lips, but turned on their sides.
 Early writers wanted a way to show when the words they were writing had been spoken by somebody else, so they used two curved marks to represent the lips of a speaker.
 One lip was put at the beginning of the quote, and a second lip was put at the end.
-Over time, those two curved marks evolved into the tiny set of double lips that are our quotation marks
+Over time, those two curved marks evolved into the tiny set of double lips that are our quotation marks today.

 The question mark began in ancient Roman texts as the Latin word quaestio, which means “question.”
 Writers inserted this Latin word when they asked a question in their texts.
 As time passed, quaestio was shortened to Qo, then to Q. and finally as a Q with the period beneath the letter.
 However, the Roman letter Q resembles the Arabic numeral 2, so that is how the question mark became the symbol it is today.